The Gift of Generosity

 So, what does this mean for you?
 Well, its application is going to depend a lot on what God is doing in your life.
 If you think you may have the spiritual gift of generosity, you need to begin to steward that gift in your life.
 When God blesses you with big financial resources, He also intends for you to become a big giver.

-If you feel led to give to your church, to ministries or to people in need — if you long to bless and provide for those in need — that’s a good sign that you have the gift of generosity.
-It’s especially important for you to manage your money well so that you can experience the life of generosity that God has created for you.
-And if you submit this area of your life to God, you might see big financial increase over time, because He has big plans for you to give very generously.
+If you feel led to give to your church, to ministries or to people in need, that’s a good sign that you have the gift of generosity.
+It’s especially important for you to manage your money well so that you can live out the generosity God has created for you.
+And if you follow God’s leading in this area, you might see big financial increase over time.
+Because He has big plans for you to give very generously.

 What if I don’t have the gift of generosity?

 The gift of generosity works just like any other spiritual gift.
 Just because some people are called to full-time evangelism doesn’t mean the rest of us shouldn’t share the gospel.
 God wants us all to spread the good news.
 You may not have the gift of teaching, but there will be times in your life when God asks you to teach.
-So it goes with giving: God calls some people to extraordinary generosity and provides them resources that enable them to give abundantly.
+So it goes with giving.
+God calls some people to extraordinary generosity and equips them to give abundantly.
 But we are all made to be givers.

-People that God has blessed with the gift of generosity have an obligation to exercise that gift to glorify God and make a difference in the world around them.
-And the rest of us should follow their example and give in the very best way we can.
+People with the gift of generosity have an obligation to exercise that gift to glorify God and make a difference in the world around them.
+The rest of us should follow their example and give in the very best way we can.

 If God has given you the gift of generosity, you have a lot of potential to make a powerful difference in the world.
-That starts with making the most of the resources you have now and managing them wisely so that you can do the things God has called you to do with your money.
+That starts with making the most of the resources you have now.
+Manage them wisely so you can do the things God has called you to do with your money.